Peter Rose

 Though not living directly on the water now, I can still fill my nostrils with the salt air and hear the lonely cry of sea gulls.
 I really enjoy New England; it's in my blood.

 Other than sailing and martial arts, I have never really been an outdoors or sports type of person, and camping to me is the Holiday Inn.
-And a little arthritis seals that all up anyway, so, no, unfortunately I’m not going to be hiking Mt.
-Katahdin anytime soon.
+And a little arthritis seals that all up anyway, so, no, unfortunately I'm not going to be hiking Mt.
+Katahdin anytime soon, though Sue and I did drive up and walk around one of the base camps on a trip we took in 2015.

 To relax, I enjoy movies, intelligent tv series, candle lit dining, good wine, and some relaxing travel.
 As you can see, this does not indicate a huge amount of outdoor activities, dancing, jumping out of airplanes, or working out on the elliptical trainer at Planet Fitness.
 I'm an academic, and happy to have many passions in my life that fulfill me.